How many times do you make decisions throughout the day? What should I wear today? What perfume should I put on? What am

+How many times do you make decisions throughout the day?
+What should I wear today?
+What perfume should I put on?
+What am

+>

-5. Purchasing power
+> 5. Purchasing power

+>

-Last but not least, our purchasing power plays a significant role in influencing our behavior.
-Unless you are a billionaire, you will take your budget into consideration before making a purchase decision.
+> Last but not least, our purchasing power plays a significant role in influencing our behavior.
+Unless you are a billionaire, you will consider your budget before making a purchase decision.

+>

-The product might be excellent, the marketing could be on point, but if you don’t have the money for it, you won’t buy it.
+> The product might be excellent, the marketing could be on point, but if you don’t have the money for it, you won’t buy it.

+>

-Segmenting consumers based on their buying capacity will help marketers determine eligible consumers and achieve better results.
+> Segmenting consumers based on their buying capacity will help marketers determine eligible consumers and achieve better results.